 Conditions under which an Incomplete (I) grade may be assigned are described in the University Bulletin.
 The student must work directly with the Instructor to document how the student will complete the course work and earn a grade using the Incomplete Course Grade Contract.
-The completed contract must be signed by the student, Instructor, and Dean and sent to sphundergrad@gwu.edu..
+The completed contract must be approved by the student and instructor.